hacka-tron/VideoRenamer/README.md

 This tool is simple to use.
 Just launch the .exe file located in `/dist`.

-The season option work for a directory which contains seasons whitch contain episodes.
+The season option works for a directory which contains seasons which contain episodes.
 The epsode option works for directories only containing episode files.

 ```
 # Season